Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In this work, we introduced an object-agnostic mask-based GCRL and reward system.
-We showed that our proposed system performs better than other approaches in visual manipulation tasks and performs similarly in reaching tasks.
-The mask-based systems showed superior reaching performance on novel objects utilizing RGB images only, achieving 99.9\% accuracy.
+We introduced an object-agnostic mask-based GCRL and reward system.
+Experimental results suggest that our proposed system performs similarly to or better than other approaches on visual manipulation and reaching tasks.
+The mask-based systems showed superior reaching performance on novel objects utilizing RGB images only, achieving 99\% accuracy.
 Moreover, we showed that dense reward based on mask size is an effective alternative to distance-to-target-based reward, diminishing the necessity for distance calculation methods.
-The mask-based agents performed exceptionally well in the visual pick-up task.
+The mask-based agents learned successful pick-up behavior, with nine of eleven seeds exceeding 90\% success.
 Finally, we showed that our proposed method is effective in real robot learning, and open-vocabulary object detection models are effective when transferring trained policies from simulation to real robots.